March 2, 2019

-A pushmobile is a boy powered go-cart.
+A pushmobile is a youth-powered go-cart.
 Cub Scout dens make their own pushmobile.
-Six boys work together as a team to push their pushmobile through the course to the finish line at this annual district event.
+Six Cub Scouts work together as a team to push their pushmobile through the course to the finish line at this annual district event.

-Registration is typically done by the den leader.
+Registration is typically done by the den leader and is completed online with credit card, electronic check or PayPal.
 Dens will race as teams.
-Individuals or groups of less than six boys will be combined with other dens to form a team.
-Online registration is highly encouraged.
+Individuals or groups of less than six Cub Scouts will be combined with other dens to form a team.
 Substitutions are allowed.
-Refund Policy.
-Patches are only guaranteed for onsite and early registration.
+Patches are not guaranteed for late registration.
+Council refund policy.
 Please read all rules as they will be strictly enforced.

 ||$6.50 for first Cub Scout,